animemark/app-marker/README.md

-The marking/discuss system for bato.to/mangapark/animemark sites
+The marking/discuss system for bato.to sites

 Base on [create-react-app](https://github.com/facebook/create-react-app)